Electromagnetic Signatures of Supermassive Binary Black Holes: Synchrotron, Self-Lensing Flares, and Jet Precession: Results

-In Fig.~\ref{fig: 2D_slice}, we show a time sequence of vertically sliced density maps for run~$\tt{VT}$ (left column) and run~$\tt{CP}$ (right column).
-For each snapshot, the slice is taken in the instantaneous plane spanned by the BH–BH separation vector and the global $z$-axis.
+To understand the shock structures and transient jet-like outflows that develop in our simulations, we first compare the large-scale flow morphology in runs $\tt{VT}$ and $\tt{CP}$.
+In Fig.~\ref{fig:2D_slice}, we show a time sequence of vertically sliced density maps for run~$\tt{VT}$ (left column) and run~$\tt{CP}$ (right column).
+For each snapshot, the slice is taken in the instantaneous plane spanned by the BH--BH separation vector and the global $z$-axis.
 We rotate the slicing plane every time so that its horizontal coordinate $s$ always lies along the current line connecting the primary and secondary BHs.
 In this co-rotating slice, the primary BH remains fixed at $s=0$, while the secondary appears at positive $s$ at its instantaneous orbital phase (annotated in each panel by $\theta_{\rm BH2}$ for run~$\tt{VT}$ and $\phi_{\rm BH2}$ for run~$\tt{CP}$).
 The colors show the density ($\rho$) on a logarithmic scale, and the black contour marks the magnetization $\sigma=1$, which serves as a practical jet boundary (for either the primary jet or any outflow powered by the secondary).
-The run~$\tt{VT}$ sequence captures a transient disk penetration: as the secondary plunges through and then emerges from the dense torus, it drives strong compressions, while simultaneously entraining a compact overdense cloud that remains bound briefly before being stripped and swept away once it enters the primary BH’s jet.
+The contours of $hu_t=-1.1$ indicate that these regions are gravitationally unbound and overlap with the highly magnetized region identified as the mini-jet.
+The run~$\tt{VT}$ sequence captures a transient disk penetration: as the secondary plunges through and then emerges from the dense torus, it drives strong compressions, while simultaneously entraining a compact overdense cloud that remains bound briefly before being stripped and swept away once it enters the primary BH's jet.
 By contrast, in run~$\tt{CP}$ the secondary stays embedded in the torus throughout this interval, maintaining a steady local gas supply.
-Consistent with this sustained feeding, density slices reveal episodic jet activity from the secondary BH: a collimated feature is visible at intermediate times (panels d–e), but it weakens and is absent by $t=15{,}200\,\rm M$ (panel f), indicating a quenched mini-jet state at that epoch.
+Consistent with this sustained feeding, density slices reveal episodic jet activity from the secondary BH: a collimated feature is visible at intermediate times (panels d--e), but it weakens and is absent by $t=15{,}200\,\rm M$ (panel f), indicating a quenched mini-jet state at that epoch.

-Figure~\ref{fig: shock_bfield} provides a complementary three-dimensional view of the BH–disk interaction by visualizing the compressive structures and magnetic lines in the vicinity of the secondary BH.
+Figure~\ref{fig:shock_bfield} provides a complementary three-dimensional view of the BH--disk interaction by visualizing the compressive structures and magnetic lines in the vicinity of the secondary BH.
 We introduce a dimensionless shock diagnostic,

 where $\nabla_i v^i$ is the covariant velocity divergence, $\ell_{\rm proper}$ is the proper local cell length scale, and $c_{\rm fast}$ is the local fast magnetosonic speed.
 This quantity compares the compression time to the fast-mode crossing time: $\chi_{\rm shock}\ll 1$ corresponds to weak compression, while $\chi_{\rm shock}\gtrsim 1$ flags regions where compression is rapid enough to generate shock-like structures.